We recommend new arrivals working in Botswana learn about the typical local business culture to know what to expect in the workplace.

 Business culture in Botswana is conservative and based firmly on mutual respect.
 Batswana (citizens of Botswana) can be reserved.
 So, it is best to be patient with colleagues and co-workers until they feel comfortable.
 Locals are friendly to foreigners, so expats should have no problem settling in.

 Expats should be aware that the time set for a meeting is often flexible.
-The same can be said for deadlines, though it is not uncommon to work overtime in order to meet a deadline.
+The same can be said for deadlines, though it is not uncommon to work overtime in order to finish a project on time.

 Attitude towards foreigners